-Pension benefits are recorded in accordance with Accounting Standards Codification Topic (ASC) 715, Compensation - Retirement Benefits, which requires the recognition of the funded status of pension plans within the accompanying consolidated balance sheets.
-As of June 30, 2016 and 2015, the funded status of the pension plan has been recorded within other long-term liabilities and other assets, respectively.
+Pension benefits are recorded in accordance with Accounting Standards Codification Topic (ASC) 715, Compensation - Retirement Benefits, which requires the recognition of the funded status of pension plans on the accompanying consolidated balance sheets.
+As of June 30, 2017 and 2016, the funded status of the pension plan has been recorded within other long-term liabilities and other assets, respectively.